 “My Tasks” is your go-to place to find out what you need to work on, but you can do much more with this feature than simply check your list at regular intervals throughout the day.
 For one thing, it’s a good idea to set priority on a task — your options are today, upcoming, and later.
 This is useful for staying on track when you have a large amount of work on your plate.
 You can even hide upcoming and later tasks by toggling the view to off.

-To organize tasks even faster, use keyboard shortcuts:
+To organize tasks even faster, use these keyboard shortcuts:

 - Today = tab + y